uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0004-privilege-escalation.md

 - [G0077] Leafminer: Leafminer has used Process Doppelgänging to evade security software while deploying tools on compromised systems.

 ### T1055.014 - Process Injection: VDSO Hijacking

+Procedures:

+- Adversaries may inject malicious code into processes via VDSO hijacking in order to evade process-based defenses as well as possibly elevate privileges.
+Virtual dynamic shared object (vdso) hijacking is a method of executing arbitrary code in the address space of a separate live process.
+VDSO hijacking involves redirecting calls to dynamically linked shared libraries.
+Memory protections may prevent writing executable code to a process via Ptrace System Calls.
+However, an adversary may hijack the syscall interface code stubs mapped into a process from the vdso shared object to execute syscalls to open and map a malicious shared object.
+This code can then be invoked by redirecting the execution flow of the process via patched memory address references stored in a process' global offset table (which store absolute addresses of mapped library functions).
+Running code in the context of another process may allow access to the process's memory, system/network resources, and possibly elevated privileges.
+Execution via VDSO hijacking may also evade detection from security products since the execution is masked under a legitimate process.

 ### T1055.015 - Process Injection: ListPlanting